-- · This wait time varies by state. - In Indiana, wait two full business days excluding weekends and legal holidays. - In Kentucky, wait two full business days excluding weekends and legal holidays. - In Virginia, beginning at 7 a.m. on the next business day after you call, wait 48 hours, excluding weekends and legal holidays. - If you wait the required time and the locate is not completed, do not dig!
+- · This wait time varies by state. - In Kentucky, wait two full business days, excluding the day of the request, weekends and legal holidays. - In Virginia, beginning at 7 a.m. on the next business day, wait 48 hours excluding weekends and legal holidays. - If you wait the required time and the locate is not completed, do not dig!
 You must notify the 811 service that your locate request has not been fulfilled.